DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Related Work

-RLVR does not rely on human supervision, and has been shown to enable the emergence of new abilities or the discovery of knowledge beyond the original training data~\cite{guo2025deepseek}.
+\textbf{Reinforcement Learning with Verifiable Rewards (RLVR).\quad} RLVR does not rely on human supervision, and has been shown to enable the emergence of new abilities or the discovery of knowledge beyond the original training data~\citep{guo2025deepseek}.
 In our work, we observe similar phenomena: although our training pipeline does not explicitly instruct the model on how to write Triton kernels, the model learns to map PyTorch code to Triton kernel code on its own—a new skill that naturally emerges through RLVR.

 One problem in RLVR for code generation is sparse reward in the early stage of the training.
 AutoTriton~\citep{li2025autotriton} and TritonRL~\citep{woo2025tritonrl} use compiler feedback plus correctness of the generated kernels as a single verifiable reward.
 This does not address the sparsity of the reward.
 To tackle this challenge, we introduce curriculum learning with decoupled rewards.
-The idea of decoupled rewards is first proposed in DRPO~\citep{li2025drpo}.
-We show that the decoupled rewards greatly helps us stabilize the training in early stage where reward is sparse, accelerating the convergence speed of our training.
+The idea of decoupled rewards was first proposed in DRPO~\citep{li2025drpo}.
+We show that the decoupled rewards greatly help us stabilize the training in the early stage, where the reward is sparse, accelerating the convergence speed of our training.